Content365 Authoring: create a course based on a presentation

 Create a course from a presentation

 Required role: catalog admin.
-Course admin can edit and manage the course after it's imported into Learn365.
+Course admin can edit and manage the course after it's created.

 1. Go to the Learn365 Admin Center > Training Management.
 The Training Management page opens.

-3. Select Convert a presentation.
+2. Select Content365 Authoring > Convert a presentation.
 The Create Course panel opens.

 You can select any of the following file types: